This document is also available in PDF (642 Kb) [help with PDF files]

 - Port of report

 - The port where highway cargo physically crosses into Canada at the FPOA.
+This is the 4-digit CBSA port code used to identify where the conveyance, specified goods, and/or persons are expected to arrive in Canada.
 The carrier may use any automated port of report.
 The port of arrival of all cargo on board a conveyance should match the port of report.

 - Prior to a conveyance or cargo arriving in Canada.